-Appendix I July 1, 2016
+Appendix I July 1, 2022

-Appendix II Start of first full pay period in July 2016 (July 10, 2016) Appendix III Start of first full pay period in July 2017 (July 9, 2017)
+Appendix II Start of first full pay period in July 2022 (July 3, 2022) Appendix III Start of first full pay period in July 2023 (July 2, 2023)

-- 2. Salary is computed as an hourly rate rounded to the nearest whole cent. - 3. (a) Effective with the start of the first full payroll period in July 2016, all employees covered by this Agreement shall receive a two percent (2.0%) increase, based on the rates in force on the prior day.
+- 2. Salary is computed as an hourly rate rounded to the nearest whole cent. - 3. (a) Effective with the start of the first full payroll period in July 2022, all employees covered by this Agreement shall receive a three percent (3.0%) increase, based on rates in force on the prior day.
 Such adjustment shall be applied to the salary grid.
-Effective with the start of the first full payroll period in July 2017, all employees covered by this Agreement shall receive a two and one-quarter percent (2.25%) increase, based on rates in force on the prior day.
+Each bargaining unit member employed by the State on January 14, 2023, shall be paid a one-time lump sum in the amount of one thousand five hundred dollars (\$1500.00).
+Lump sum payments shall be made in the paycheck for the first full pay period in January 2023.
+Effective with the start of the first full payroll period in July 2023, all employees covered by this Agreement shall receive a two percent (2.0%) increase, based on rates in force on the prior day.
 Such adjustment shall be applied to the salary grid.
+Each bargaining unit member employed by the State on January 27, 2024, shall be paid a one-time lump sum in the amount of one thousand dollars (\$1000.00).
+Lump sum payments shall be made in the paycheck for the first full pay period in January 2024.